GSAPP-CDP/Smorgasbord/src/content/modules/80-fundamentals-of-python/80-fundamentals-of-python.md

 Variables and Operators
 Lists and Dictionaries
-Flow control with Loops and Conditionals
+Conditionals and Loops
-Encapsulation with Functions and Classes
+Functions and Classes